Skip to main content

 Microphones

-The DX series of the Broadcast Classic line includes the models: DX816 and DX822.
+The Broadcast Classic line’s DX series includes the following models: DX816 and DX822.

 • DX816 features 5 microphone inputs.
-Using dual preamps and audio compression allows handling 5 MIC channels from 3 faders.
-Channel 2 simultaneously controls MIC-2 and 2b inputs, while Channel 3 controls MIC-3 and 3b.
+The use of dual preamplifiers and audio compressor allows handling 5 MIC channels from 3 faders.
+Channel 2 simultaneously manages MIC-2 and 2b inputs, while Channel 3 controls MIC-3 and 3b.

 All inputs support 48V phantom power.
-It features a global 4-band equalizer (dual in DX822) for microphones.
-Its use is oriented towards general equalization corrections for microphone or room characteristics.
-The microphone mix is processed by dynamic compression/limiting, which is essential when using two microphones on the same fader, to compensate for level differences between microphones or variations in voice intensity.
+The console includes a global 4-band equalizer (dual in DX822) for microphones.
+Its use is intended for general equalization corrections based on microphone characteristics or room acoustics.
+The microphone mix is processed through compression/limiting dynamics, which is essential when using two microphones on the same fader to compensate for level differences between microphones or variations in voice intensity.

 Line Inputs

-The four line channels allow connection of up to 6 audio sources.
+The four line input channels allow connecting up to 6 audio sources.

-• LIN-1 and LIN-2: balanced and unbalanced stereo inputs, switchable from the panel.
+• LIN-1 and LIN-2: switchable balanced/unbalanced stereo inputs, selectable from the front panel.

-• They accept incoming streaming signals via Ethernet in consoles with optional AoIP modules (DX816/AoIP and DX822/AoIP models).
+• Support signals from incoming Ethernet streaming on consoles with optional AoIP modules (DX816/AoIP and DX822/AoIP models).

-USB-1 and USB-2 channels provide direct computer connection.
-The Telecom channel handles two landline telephone lines (2-wire) and a Bluetooth-connected mobile phone.
-All three can be on-air in conference mode, with simplified operation thanks to internal automation.
+The USB-1 and USB-2 channels provide direct computer connection.
+The Telecom channel handles two landline telephone circuits (2-wire) and one Bluetooth-paired mobile phone.
+All three can be on-air simultaneously in conference mode, with simplified operation through built-in automation.

-Additionally, the console provides send and return for external hybrid connection.
+Additionally, the console provides send and return connections for external hybrids.

-In models with AoIP option, up to two audio streams can be received via Ethernet, which are added to the PGM and REC mixes.
+On models with the AoIP option, up to two Ethernet audio streams can be received, which are added to the PGM and REC mixes.

 Outputs